AdamRJensen/adamrjensen.github.io/posts/gsoc_project_summary.md

 * MERRA-2: [pull](https://github.com/pvlib/pvlib-python/pull/1274)
 * Fix of iotools inconsistencies: [pull](https://github.com/pvlib/pvlib-python/pull/1268)

-I'm already planning on contributing to pvlib iotools in the future, possibly adding functionality for downloading files locally, as discussed in this PR [#1282](https://github.com/pvlib/pvlib-python/pull/1282).
+I'm already planning on contributing to pvlib iotools in the future, possibly adding functionality for downloading files locally, as discussed in [PR #1282](https://github.com/pvlib/pvlib-python/pull/1282).

 ## Recommendations to future GSoC students
 If you are a student and in doubt whether to participate due to time or other commitments, then do it anyway!
 There is absolutely no better way to learn software development than, well, just doing it.
 And when do you really have the chance to get a personal mentor?
 Almost never, so this is your chance to make something useful out of your summer, both for yourself and software users around the world.